hwipl/blog/drafts/tc-bpf_from_c/README.md

 $ clang tc-detach.c -o tc-detach
 ```

-You can then detach the previously attached bpf program, for example, on
+You can then detach the previously attached BPF program, for example, on
 network interface `eth0` with the following command:

 ```console